 Our parent organisation the BCT have produced an excellent Planning Advice Pack, and the best advice we can offer you, is to follow its advice carefully and to spread the information in it to your neighbours, as in planning, numbers do count:

-If you are aware that protected wildlife species (like Bats) are resident on a site, then the Council should ask for an Ecological report before granting planning.
-Hence do raise this urgently with the council, if such a report is not already with the planning application.
+If you are aware that protected wildlife species (like Bats) are resident (as opposed to foraging) on a site, then the Council should ask for an Ecological report before granting planning.
+Hence do raise this urgently with the council if bats roost on the site and such a report is not already with the planning application.

 Ecological Impact Assessments (EIA)